hto/redis-large-hset-del/README.md

 # Large HSET keys delete
 > If you afraid when large hash files has been deleted on Redis.
 You have to delete per single hash keys step by step.
+> For example, you have a registered hash list of 30 million.
+If you delete it with the “del” command, you will probably have a huge load on your system.
+Or you may experience a crash.
+> By scanning with the “HSCAN” command, I think it is the healthiest method to do this singular operation.

 ## Usage
 ```shell